-The benefits of trees in the urban environment are well-known, providing shade, amenity and biodiversity.12 Trees with a large, healthy canopy provide the greatest benefits, and provision of irrigation is often necessary to support healthy tree canopies in urban environments where trees are planted in constrained areas and have limited access to water through their root systems.
+The benefits of trees in the urban environment are well-known, providing shade, amenity and biodiversity.
+Trees with a large, healthy canopy provide the greatest benefits, and provision of irrigation is often necessary to support healthy tree canopies in urban environments where trees are planted in constrained areas and have limited access to water through their root systems.
+Tree canopy cover in the north and west of the catchment is amongst the lowest in the region, with challenging growing conditions due to relatively low rainfall.
 In the future, drier and hotter conditions are likely to make this need even greater.
-There are hot-spot areas in the Catchment with low canopy cover where increases in tree cover will be crucial, particularly in Greater Dandenong and Casey.12 Generally, tree canopy cover in the catchment is higher than the western areas of the region, contributing to the leafy character of the established neighbourhoods.
+The east and southern areas of the catchment benefit from a significant urban forest, important to the leafy character of neighbourhoods.
 However, a recent study of tree resilience identified that a substantial proportion of trees in Melbourne would not be able to survive future climates.
 13 To manage this risk, provision of irrigation is a key strategy to improve survival rates.
 Street trees can be supported by alternative water resources, by directing runoff from roads to trees or by irrigating with a recycled water supply.

-Of existing trees across ten local government areas in Melbourne were found to be at risk under future climate conditions.13
+Of existing trees across ten local government areas in Melbourne were found to be at risk under future climate conditions.

 Our measures Scale Our current performance (2019) Why is this measure important?
 5.1 Street trees that are supported with permanent Catchment 2 % This measure seeks to drive a change in practice across the region that irrigation from an alternative water supply.
-Region 2 % will support our healthy, thriving street trees in a sustainable way.
-5.2a Active public open space (sports fields and organised recreation) supported by an alternative water source.
-1 Catchment 6% This measure seeks to support sport and recreation, and cool our neighbourhoods Region 6% during heat waves, increasing the resilience and liveability of our neighbourhoods.
-5.2b Passive public open space (parkland and gardens) supported by an alternative water source.
-1 Catchment 0% This measure seeks to ensure we take opportunities to support passive open space irrigation where it makes sense, to Region 1% enrich communities by providing healthier, greener and multi-functional open spaces.
-5.3 Reduction in land surface temperature attributed to IWM in urban areas.
-Catchment Data collection methods under development Where IWM increases shade, vegetated surfaces or the presence of water in the landscape, there is the potential to Region ·· · reduce local air and land temperatures.
+Region 2% will support our healthy, thriving street trees in a sustainable way.
+5.2a Active public open space (sports fields and organised Catchment 5 % This measure seeks to ensure we take opportunities to support sport and recreation) supported by an alternative water source.
+Region 6% recreation, and cool our neighbourhoods during heat waves, increasing the resilience and liveability of our neighbourhoods.
+5.2b Passive public open space (parkland and Catchment 0 % This measure seeks to ensure we take opportunities to support passive open gardens) supported by an alternative water source.
+Region 1% space irrigation where it makes sense, to enrich communities by providing healthier, greener and multi-functional open spaces.
+5.3 Reduction in land surface temperature attributed to IWM in urban greas.
+Catchment Data collection methods under Where IWM increases shade, vegetated surfaces or the presence of water in to ivin in alban dieds.
+Region ··· development the landscape, there is the potential to reduce local air and land temperatures.
 By measuring this impact, we can build understanding and better articulate the change we are making.

-11% and 23% of street trees are supported with permanent irrigation from an alternative water supply by 2030 and 2050 respectively, for the catchment
+8% and 21% of street trees are supported with permanent irrigation from an alternative water supply by 2030 and 2050 respectively, for the catchment